-Fresh produce comes from their own regenerative farm in Long Valley, NJ and is delivered to your door within 48 hours of picking; Super high-quality fish and humanely-raised organic chicken; Pesticide and preservative-free with no added sugar
+Fresh, clean produce comes from their own regenerative farm in Long Valley, NJ and is delivered to your door within 48 hours of picking; Super high-quality fish and humanely-raised organic chicken; Pesticide and preservative-free with no added sugar

 No planning or shopping!
-Easily eat clean with 3 days of breakfast, lunch, snacks, and dinner
+Easily eat clean with 3, 4, or 5 days of breakfast, lunch, and dinner

 What We Don’t Like

 Portion size may be small for some

 Neutral flavors – No sauces or spice blends to jazz up the meals